 The Royals have very strong connections with the Cotswolds and here we give some of the salient details.

 Cheltenham Racecourse, famous for its Gold Cup Festival, much loved by the Queen Mother and visited by Her Majesty, Queen Elizabeth II in 2009.
-Prince William’s girlfriend Kate Middleton attended the race meetings in 2006, 2007 and 2008 as well as many other royals and famous celebrities, who come to enjoy the excitement and the atmosphere of Gold Cup Week in the month of March.
+Prince William’s wife Kate Middleton attended the race meetings in 2006, 2007 and 2008 as well as many other royals and famous celebrities, who come to enjoy the excitement and the atmosphere of Gold Cup Week in the month of March.

 King George III, Queen Charlotte and three of their daughters arrived in Cheltenham with their royal entourage on 12 July 1788.
 In fact George was suffering the early stages of a rare genetic disorder called porphyria, which is caused by the insufficient production of haemoglobin.
 The symptoms included irritating rashes, cramps and difficulty in breathing.
 The Royal party stayed in Cheltenham for five weeks and King George enjoyed going for walks, attending theatre plays and exploring the surrounding areas.

 Gatcombe Park is the private country home of Anne, Princess Royal, situated between the Gloucestershire villages of Minchinhampton and Avening, five miles (8 km) south of Stroud and around six miles (10 km) north of Highgrove House, the country residence of Prince Charles.